St Bede's College, Christchurch: Notable alumni

-Four Bishops of Christchurch (Brian Ashby, Basil Meeking, John Cunneen and Barry Jones) and more than 180 priests attended St Bede's.
+Four Bishops of Christchurch (Brian Ashby, Basil Meeking, John Cunneen and Barry Jones), John Adams (born 1963), third bishop of Palmerston North and more than 180 priests attended St Bede's.

 Associations

 St. Bede's retains a tradition of academic, cultural and sporting fixtures with St. Patrick's College, Wellington and St. Patrick's College, Silverstream.
 St Bede's played St Pat's Town in rugby from the 1920s until the early 1970s when it was dropped due to financial reasons.
 This was for the Holley Shield and the series between the two colleges stood at St Bede's 24, St Pat's Town 20, with one draw.
 The game against Silverstream had not been played since the Second World War until it was revived in the 1990s.
 Today, all three Colleges are part of the legacy of the Society of Mary in New Zealand.